Suzanne Somers: Later career

-from 8 July until 3 September 2005, but was cancelled in less than a week after poor reviews and disappointing ticket sales.
+from July 8 until September 3, 2005, but was cancelled in less than a week after poor reviews and disappointing ticket sales.
 She blamed the harsh reviews: The New York Times referred to it as "...a drab and embarrassing display of emotional exhibitionism masquerading as entertainment."
 The Associated Press referred to it as "an extended therapy session crossed with a tacky Las Vegas revue – minus the other showgirls".
 She compared her treatment by critics with the treatment of soldiers in the Iraq War, prompting even more criticism.

 In 2012, Somers began an online video talk show, Suzanne Somers Breaking Through, at CafeMom.
 Three of the episodes featured a reunion and reconciliation with former Three's Company co-star Joyce DeWitt; the two had not seen nor spoken to each other in 31 years.
 Somers and Dewitt briefly discussed John Ritter and how glad they were they both had spoken with him shortly before his sudden death.

 In the fall of 2012, The Suzanne Show, hosted by Somers, aired for a 13-episode season on the Lifetime Network.
 Somers welcomed various guests covering a wide range of topics relating to health and fitness.

 On February 24, 2015, Somers was announced as one of the stars participating on the 20th season of Dancing with the Stars.
 Her partner was professional dancer Tony Dovolani.
 Somers and Dovolani were eliminated in the fifth week of competition and finished in 9th place.

 In May and June 2015, Somers starred in "Suzanne Sizzles" at the Westgate Las Vegas.